CompassDPO: Dynamics-Controlled Direct Preference Optimization for Robust Safety Alignment: Experiments

-\item \textbf{Stage II: tail quantile $q$.} The quantile $q$ determines where the loss tail begins.
-When $q$ is too small, the tail includes many normal samples, and capping suppresses the clean training signal, leading to degraded performance.
-As $q$ increases, performance improves and remains stable over a moderate range, reflecting effective isolation of clear outliers.
-When $q$ becomes too large, the tail set becomes too narrow and fails to capture a sufficient number of problematic high-loss pairs, reducing the effectiveness of capping.
-We set $q=0.7$ to balance these effects. \end{itemize}
+\item \textbf{Tail threshold quantile $q$.} The quantile $q$ determines where magnitude control starts to act on the loss distribution.
+When $q$ is too small, capping is applied to too many samples and suppresses the main training signal, leading to degraded performance.
+As $q$ increases, performance improves and remains stable over a moderate range, where magnitude control focuses on the high-loss part of the batch.
+When $q$ becomes too large, the controlled region becomes too narrow and misses part of the tail-dominated update, reducing the effectiveness of capping.
+Thus, we set $q=0.7$. \end{itemize}

 Overall, \shortname~exhibits stable performance across broad ranges of its key hyperparameters.
-The best results consistently arise from moderate intervention strengths at both stages, supporting the design choice of applying conservative, sample-adaptive corrections rather than aggressive global modifications.
+The best results consistently arise from moderate control strengths for both mechanisms, supporting the design choice of conservative, sample-adaptive dynamics control rather than aggressive global objective modifications.